openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 The Code of Conduct panel is obligated to maintain confidentiality with regard to the reporter of an escalation.

+## Appeals

+Victim(s) and offender(s) of an incident have thirty (30) days to appeal the decision made in response to an incident report if they believe the process was not properly followed.

+Appeals are not suspensive.

 ## Requirements for projects who opt-in to manage enforcement of the CoC themselves.